Harold Baines: Professional career

 Baines represented the Orioles in the 1999 All Star Game.
 On August 27, 1999, he was traded to the Cleveland Indians for minor league pitcher Juan Aracena and a player to be named later.
 On December 9, 1999, Baines returned for a third stint with the Orioles, signing a one-year, $2 million contract.
 He was traded back to the White Sox with catcher Charles Johnson in exchange for Miguel Felix, Juan Figueroa, Brook Fordyce and Jason Lakman on July 29, 2000.

-His final contract with the White Sox was not renewed following the 2001 season, after his third stint with the team.
+He played a total of 32 games in the 2001 season.
+In June, he was put on the disabled list for a strained left hip flexor after trying to elude an inside pitch that saw speculation that he was close to retiring.
+He returned for one final game on September 27, where he appeared as a pinch-hitter in the seventh innign and struck out in his one at-bat that proved to be his final game.
 He finished his career with 2,866 hits, 384 home runs and 1,628 RBI.
-His career RBI total is 34th all-time (through 2022); prior to his induction, he had the ninth-highest RBI count among retired players not elected in the Hall of Fame; his hit total ranks 46th all-time (through 2019).
+He was in the top 40 for hits, home runs, and RBIs when he retired, with his RBIs being 21st in MLB history (he now ranks 34th as of 2026).
+One of 44 players with eleven 20-HR seasons at the time, he also led all players in home runs for players who played at least 50 percent of their games as a designated hitter; his 979 RBIs at the position were topped by Edgar Martinez in 2004.
+A dedicated hitter, his batting average was higher with runners on base (.306) than with the bases empty (.275).
+He batted .324 in the postseason with five home runs and 16 RBIs.

 Coaching career

 Baines's fourth stint with the Chicago White Sox began when he was named bench coach in March 2004 under new manager Ozzie Guillén, his White Sox teammate, from 1985 to 1989 and in 1996–97.
-Baines served as the team’s interim manager for four games, from August 17–20, 2004, while Guillén was serving two consecutive two-game suspensions.
+Baines served as the team's interim manager for four games, from August 17–20, 2004, while Guillén was serving two consecutive two-game suspensions.

-In 2005, as a coach for the White Sox, he earned a World Series ring when the White Sox won the 2005 World Series.
+In 2005, as a coach for the White Sox, he earned a World Series ring when the White Sox won the World Series.